fnando/kitabu/README.markdown

 * `book:titles` - list all titles and its permalinks
 * `book:watch` - watch `text` for any change and automatically generate html

-Bookmaker can generate a Table of Contents (TOC) based on your h2-h6 tags.
+Kitabu can generate a Table of Contents (TOC) based on your h2-h6 tags.
 The h1 tag is discarded because it's meant to be the book title.

 If you need to link to a specific chapter, you can use the `book:titles` rake